beaamm-byte/Moodboard-pro/PROJECT_NOTES.md

   - editable shared palette;
   - `Convertir en board` flow into `Visual Direction`;
   - project palettes in the editor sidebar.
+- Rulers/manual guides are implemented and currently reported as working well.
+- Rulers are enabled by default for projects.
+- The `Rulers` control now sits with the editor tools next to `Select`, `Draw`, and `Pan`.
+- The redundant topbar `Frame` button next to Zen Mode was removed; image framing remains in the properties panel.

 ## Important Open Issue